Buy for Uni questions answered

 The principle behind The Loughborough Buy for Uni mortgage is simple.
-With the help of parents, a step-parent or grandparents a student can buy a house rather than pay a great deal of rent for less than great accommodation.
+With the help of family members a student can buy a house rather than pay a great deal of rent for less than great accommodation.
 They rent spare rooms in the house to friends or fellow students and the rental income covers the mortgage payments.

 The mortgage comes with a range of options that mean family members with a variety of circumstances could make it possible for their child to become a home owner, even while in full time study.
 See also our leaflet here.

 Who can apply for a Buy for Uni mortgage?

 The Buy for Uni mortgage is available to 18+ year old UK resident students in Higher Education throughout England and Wales who have at least 1 full academic year remaining of the course on completion of the mortgage.

 How much could I borrow?

 We will lend up to 100% of the value of the property, subject to a maximum of £400,000 (minimum £90,000).
 We will assess your application and the actual amount you can borrow will depend, among other things, on the income that will be received from letting rooms within the property.
 Where there is insufficient rental income to support the mortgage, we will consider the income of the family member(s) supporting you, after the deduction of financial commitments.

 What sort of property is acceptable?

-The property must be in England or Wales, within a 10 mile radius of the University attended and have a maximum of four bedrooms.
+The property must be in England or Wales, within a 10 mile radius of the University attended and have a maximum of three bedrooms.
 There are some properties we won’t consider, for example ex local authority flats, studio flats that don’t have a separate bedroom and bathroom and flats in London.

 Who can I let rooms to?

-We won’t allow more than four occupants, including the mortgage holder.
+We won’t allow more than three occupants, including the mortgage holder.
 The other tenants don’t have to be students but tenancies must be granted under an Assured Shorthold Tenancy agreement.

 What additional security is needed?